-(1) Leasing existing building facilities avoids the impact of land acquisition and relocation.
+- (1) Leasing existing building facilities avoids the impact of land acquisition and relocation.
 The land initially belonged to the collective ownership of Shitou Village, Nancun Town, covering an area of 135.89 mu.
 In 2003, the collective land acquisition and compensation work was completed, and the land was converted into state-owned land.
 It was subsequently allocated to Guangzhou University City Energy Development Co., Ltd. in 2007 and obtained real estate certificates in 2019.
-Currently, Guangzhou Zhi Investment Co., Ltd. plans to use a leasing approach for the construction of the computing center project, thereby avoiding the large-scale land development that would affect the surrounding residents.

-(2) Employment opportunities will be provided during construction and operation.
+Currently, Guangzhou Zhi Investment Co., Ltd. plans to use a leasing approach for the construction of the data center project, thereby avoiding the large-scale land development that would affect the surrounding residents. - (2) Employment opportunities will be provided during construction and operation.
 During the construction and operation phases, tasks such as installing data center equipment, setting up server racks, and laying electrical and network cables will be carried out, necessitating the hiring of construction workers and technical personnel.
 During the operation phase, maintenance personnel will be required to handle routine maintenance, upkeep, and repairs to ensure the long-term stability of the equipment.
 Consequently, the project will create employment opportunities across multiple fields, including technology, construction, and electrical work.
-It is estimated that 55 job positions will be available during the construction phase, and 20 job positions will be available during the operation phase.

-(3) The project's construction and operation will provide intelligent services.
-For residents in the project's beneficiary areas, the application of the Urban Cloud platform and intelligent devices will offer more intelligent public services, such as traffic management and environmental monitoring, thereby enhancing the convenience of daily life.
-According to survey questionnaire results, when asked whether they believed that the implementation of computing infrastructure (Computing Center Data Center and Urban Cloud) would significantly enhance public services' intelligence for residents, 96% of respondents considered the effect to be significant, 3% viewed it as moderate, and only 1% considered it insignificant.
+It is estimated that 55 job positions will be available during the operation phase. - (3) The project's construction and operation will provide intelligent services.
+For residents in the project's beneficiary areas, the application of the Urban Cloud platform and intelligent devices will offer more intelligent public services, such as traffic management and environmental and urban infrastructure monitoring, thereby enhancing the convenience of daily life.
+According to survey questionnaire results, when asked whether they believed that the implementation of computing infrastructure (data center Data Center and Urban Cloud) would significantly enhance public services' intelligence for residents, 96% of respondents considered the effect to be significant, 3% viewed it as moderate, and only 1% considered it insignificant.